kazut98/numerical_methods/README.md

 # MS211

-Codes from MS211 (Numerical Calculus) class projects at the University of Campinas.
+Codes from MS211 (Numerical Calculus) graded assignments at the University of Campinas.